-The Member Country or the proposed free zone will be included in the list of FMD free countries or zones where vaccination is practised only after the submitted evidence, based on the provisions of Chapter 1.11., has been accepted by WOAH.
+The country or zone will be included in the list of countries or zones free from FMD where vaccination is practised in accordance with Chapter 1.6.

-Retention on the list requires that the information in points 2, 3 and 4 above be re-submitted annually and changes in the epidemiological situation or other significant events including those relevant to points 3 b) and 4 should be reported to WOAH in accordance with the requirements in Chapter 1.1.
+Retention on the list requires annual reconfirmation of compliance with all points above and relevant provisions under point 4 of Article 1.4.6.
+Documented evidence should be resubmitted annually for all points above.
+Any changes in the epidemiological situation or other significant events should be notified to WOAH in accordance with Chapter 1.1.